javidahmed64592/cyber-query-ai/docs/WORKFLOWS.md

 ## Build Workflow

-The Build workflow runs on pushes to the `main` branch and manual dispatch, consisting of the following jobs:
+The Build workflow runs on pushes and pull requests to the `main` branch.
+It consists of the following jobs:

 ### build_frontend
   - Checkout code
   - Set up Node.js and dependencies with npm caching (via custom action)
   - Build frontend with `npm run build`
-  - Upload frontend build artifact
+  - Upload frontend build artifact (`cyber_query_ai_frontend`)

 ### build_wheel
   - Depends on `build_frontend` job